Can another Healthcare Professional help?

 This is how it works:

-- One of our call handling team members will ask you for your name and telephone number.
+2. One of our call handling team members will ask you for your name and telephone number and a brief description of your medical concern.
 If you need to speak to the doctor urgently, because it’s an emergency, tell them straightaway.

 Telephone consultations